cysouw/diathesis/text/c01_introduction.md

    Ich glaube daran, dass deine Aussage stimmt.
 :::

-### *(Unmarkierter) Dativ Antipassiv* {#sec:summary-dativ-antipassiv}
+### *Dativ Antipassiv* {#sec:summary-dativ-antipassiv}

-The unmarked *Dativ Antipassiv* (see [@sec:prepositions-dative-antipassive] and subsequent sections) is a diathesis in which a dative argument alternates with a prepositional phrase.
+The unmarked ~~Dativ Antipassiv~~ (full discussion in [@sec:prepositions-dative-antipassive] and subsequent sections) is a diathesis in which a dative argument alternates with a prepositional phrase.
 In a few instances this is attested with a dative without accusative, like with *weichen* 'to give way' [@next a].
 More widespread this diathesis is found with verbs like *berichten* 'to report' [@next b] that allow for both an accusative and dative argument.

 ::: ex
 a.
 Die Demonstranten wichen der Polizei. \